0xNordian/deso-mcp/deso-ui/overview/HOW_TO_ADD_STORIES.md

 ### 3. Data Structure Mismatches

-**Problem:** Your component is blank, but the network request shows a 200 OK and contains the data you expect.
+**Problem:** Your component is blank, but the network tab shows a 200 OK with the correct data.

-**Cause:** The component is likely trying to access data using an incorrect path.
-For example, the live API might return a user's bio in a top-level `description` field, while the mock data (or your component's code) might expect it at `extraData.MarkdownDescription`.
+**Cause:** There's a mismatch between the data structure returned by the API and the structure your component expects.
+For example, the live API might return `extraData` as a JSON string, while mocks provide it as a pre-parsed object.

 **Solution:**

-*   **Always check the live API response:** Use your browser's network tools to inspect the JSON response from a real API call.
+*   **Check the live API response:** Use your browser's network tools to inspect the real JSON response.
-*   **Ensure consistency:** Make sure your component's data access logic (`profile.description`), your GraphQL queries, and your mock data structures all align perfectly with the live API.
+*   **Use higher-level hooks:** Our custom hooks like `useProfile` are designed to handle these inconsistencies (e.g., parsing `extraData` strings).
+Prefer using these hooks over lower-level GraphQL queries to ensure data consistency.
-*   **Use higher-level hooks:** Whenever possible, use abstracted hooks like `useProfile` instead of lower-level ones like `useParsedProfileQuery`.
-The higher-level hooks are designed to return data in a consistent and easy-to-use shape.
+*   **Keep mocks aligned:** Ensure your mock data in `deso-data.ts` mirrors the structure returned by the higher-level hooks.